 Figure 1.
 To familiarize with the task, participants will complete practice trials in blocks of 6, until they produce correct responses for at least 5 out of 6 trials.
 In practice trials, set size is fixed to 3 and participants search for a rotated T among rotated Ls (from Mazor & Fleming, 2020)

 Figure 2.
 Each trial begins with a screen showing the target stimulus.
 Next, the search display is presented until a response is given.
-The feedback screen is displayed for 1000ms after correct responses and 4000ms after errors, to boost speed and accuracy (figure from Mazor & Fleming, 2020).
+The feedback screen is displayed for 1000ms after correct responses and 4000ms after errors, to boost accuracy (figure from Mazor & Fleming, 2020).

 Figure 3.
 The main part of the experiment consists of 12 trials.
 Unbeknown to participants, blocks 1 and 3 (trials 1-4 and 9-12) are target-absent and block 2 (trials 5-8) are target-present.
 Participants search for a red circle (target item) among red squares (shape search) or among red triangles and blue circles (conjunction search).
 The number of items in the search display (set size) is 4 or 8.
 The following 2x2 design is applied: Type of search (shape, conjunction) X Set size (4,8).
 Item position is randomised.
 Trial order within each block is randomised.